jancumps/picoprobe/README.md

 Picoprobe allows a Pico / RP2040 to be used as USB -> SWD and UART bridge.
 This means it can be used as a debugger and serial console for another Pico.

 # Picoprobe for Seeed Xiao
-The xiao branch of his fork ports the Picoprobe firmware to Seeed Xiao board.
+The xiao branch of this fork ports the Picoprobe firmware to Seeed Xiao board.
 Differences:
 because the xiao doesn't break out GP04 and GP05, the UART settings are moved to GP00 and GP01:
 ```c++